darshansatra1/darshansatra1/readme.md

 ### Hi there, I'm Darshan 👋

 ## I'm a Student!!
+- Currently pursuing Master's in Computer Science at Indiana University - Bloomington.

-- 🌱 I’m currently working on Android and IOS developement along with some backend development
+- 🌱 I’m currently working on Mobile App development, React.js along with some backend development
-- 🥅 200 Contributions in 2020
+- 🥅 91 Contributions in 2022
 - ⚡ Fun fact: I love football and programming

 ### Connect with me: